 - Pumpkin dip will keep within the refrigerator for up to 3 days.

-- If you care for a little more spice, simply increase the amount of pumpkin pie spice to suite your taste.
+- If you care for a little more spice, simply increase the amount of pumpkin pie spice to suit your tastes.